Dale-Black/ComputerVisionTutorials.jl/README.md

   - Using FluxMPI.jl (or Dagger.jl?) for training a segmentation model accross multiple GPUs.

 ## Contribution
-We welcome contributions!
-Feel free to help complete the in-progress notebooks, or suggest and develop new ones.
-Pull requests and issues welcome!
+We're open to contributions!
+Feel free to start the coming-soon notebooks, help out with the notebooks that are still in progress, or suggest and create new ones.
+We accept both pull requests and issues.
+Our core packages, like Losers.jl and ComputerVisionMetrics.jl, could also use many updates and additions.
+If you've got a Julia package that's useful for deep learning in computer vision, consider using [Glass Notebook](https://glassnotebook.io/) for your packages documentation and we'd be happy to integrate it directly into ComputerVisionTutorials.jl!